Harshiitttt27/Telegram_bot/README.md

-# Django Internship Assignment
+# Django telegram bot

-This is a Django-based backend project completed as part of an internship assignment.
+This is a Django-based backend project completed .
 It includes API development using Django REST Framework, authentication, Celery for background tasks, Redis, and Telegram bot integration.

 ---
 ## 🛠 Tech Stack